huynguy-db/arcion-docs/content/docs/target-setup/mySQL.md

     retry-wait-duration-ms: 1000 #Duration in milliseconds replicant should wait before performing then next retry of a failed operation
     ```
       - Make sure the specified user has `CREATE TABLE` and `CREATE TEMPORARY TABLE` privileges on the catalogs/schemas into which replicated tables should be created.
-      - If you want Replicant to create catalogs/schemas for you on the target MariaDB system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
+      - If you want Replicant to create catalogs/schemas for you on the target MySQL system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
       - If this user does not have `CREATE DATABASE` privilege, then create a database manually with name `io_blitzz` and grant all privileges for it to the user specified here.
 Replicant uses this database for internal checkpointing and metadata management.

 ## II.
 Setup Applier Configuration